FACG2/Script-injections/README.md

 ### Two Code injections :
 * Cross-site scripting (XSS) – client side is a type of computer security vulnerability typically found in web applications.
-XSS enables attackers to inject client-side scripts into web pagesviewed by other users.
+XSS enables attackers to inject client-side scripts into web pages viewed by other users.

 * Script Injection – server side
 Injection can result in data loss or corruption, lack of accountability, or denial of access.
 Injection can sometimes lead to complete host takeover.